ARM-software/CMSIS-DSP/README.md

 * Scripts:
   * Debugging scripts
   * Script to generate some coefficient tables used by CMSIS-DSP
-* Compute Graph:
-  * Not needed to build CMSIS-DSP.
-This project is relying on CMSIS-DSP library
-  * Examples for the Compute Graph
-  * C++ templates for the Compute Graph
-  * Default (and optional) nodes

 * Source:
   * CMSIS-DSP source
 * Testing: